- Solicitors For Business

 A man has been awarded £45,000 compensation after he suffered a lumbar spine injury whilst driving a forklift truck.

 Mr C was driving a forklift truck at work when the truck went over a hole, causing him to suffer back pain.
 He decided to make a claim for his injuries and contacted JMW Solicitors.

 A warehouse operative, Mr C jolted his back after driving over a large hole in his employer’s warehouse floor.
 Due to the size of the hole, it was impossible to avoid, and although the issue had been reported to an H&S officer in the past, Mr C's employer had not acted to fix it.
 We used these details to put together a letter of claim which was sent to the employer, the defendant, advising them of Mr C’s intent to claim, and that the matter should be dealt with by their insurer.
 The defendant’s insurer responded, admitting responsibility for the accident.

 Medical care and interim payment

 Mr C’s employer provided him with access to an Occupational Health Therapist to assist with his recovery and to help him get back to work.
 The therapist sent him to have an x-ray, which confirmed he had been suffering with bulging discs and muscle damage.
 It was therefore suggested he have three sessions of physiotherapy.
 It was advised that if this didn’t work, he would need to be referred to a spinal specialist.

 Mr C told us that he was struggling financially as he was unable to work.
-We therefore requested an interim payment from the defendant’s insurer, whilst the claim was being resolved.
+His solicitor at JMW therefore requested an interim payment from the defendant’s insurer, whilst the claim was being resolved.
 The insurer agreed to this.